BRAIN-Lab-AI/Robustness-to-Prompt-Variations-in-VLMs-Evaluating-Noisy-Prompts-with-Ensembling-Strategies/README.md

 **RQ1: How sensitive is CLIP, SigLIP & CoOp to noisy prompts?**

+**RQ2: How do the models’ training objectives—CLIP’s softmax, SigLIP’s sigmoid, and CoOp’s learnable prompt tokens—shape their robustness and performance across natural-image datasets and out-of-distribution domains (e.g., textures and satellite images)?**

-**RQ2: Does prompt ensembling improve robustness consistently?**
+**RQ3: Does prompt ensembling improve robustness consistently?**

-Thus, the main objective of this project is, first, to **reproduce baseline performance** by establishing clean accuracy for CLIP,SigLIP and CoOp models using the OxfordPets dataset, saving trained checkpoints, and reporting Top-1 accuracy (what is already done in the paper).
+Thus, the main objective of this project is, first, to **reproduce baseline performance** by establishing clean accuracy for CLIP,SigLIP and CoOp models using five benchmark datasets: Oxford-IIIT Pets, Caltech-101, Food-101, DTD (Describable Textures Dataset),and EuroSAT (RGB) saving trained checkpoints, and reporting Top-1 accuracy (what is already done in the paper).
 Next, will **develop a standardized noise benchmark** by implementing noise functions such as typo, random_case, extra_space, and emoji_tail, while defining severity levels (s=0 clean; s=1 low; s=2 medium; s=3 high).
-Building on this, the project will **evaluate the sensitivity of CLIP,SigLIP and CoOp to prompt noise** by measuring accuracy when prompts contain different levels of noise—this directly answers the first research question and shows how much accuracy is affected when the prompt is noisy.
+Building on this, the project will **evaluate the sensitivity of CLIP,SigLIP and CoOp to prompt noise** by measuring accuracy when prompts contain different levels of noise—this directly answers the first and second research question and shows how much accuracy is affected when the prompt is noisy.
 Then, the project will **propose a robustness mitigation using ensembling**, during test-time (without retraining) as a low-cost robustness strategy.
-Specifically, accuracy will be evaluated at noise levels s=1/2/3 using different ensemble sizes (K=1, K=5).
-This will be done by constructing K prompt variants for each class (e.g., one clean + K−1 noisy/paraphrased).
-For each image, the model will be run and evalauted across all prompts usind 5 benchmark datasets.
-This will answer the second research question, showing whether prompt ensembling improves the robustness of VLMs consistently.
+Specifically, accuracy will be evaluated at noise levels s=1/2/3 using different ensemble sizes (K=1, K=5 (4 noisy & 1 clean), and k=5 (all noisy)).
+This will be done by constructing K prompt variants for each class.
+For each image, the model will be run and evaluated across all prompts using 5 benchmark datasets.
+This will address the second research question, examining whether prompt ensembling consistently improves the robustness of VLMs.
+Finaly,
 </p>

 ## References
 [1] Z. Li, X. Wu, H. Du, F. Liu, H. Nghiem, and G. Shi, “A Survey of State of the Art Large Vision Language Models: Alignment, Benchmark, Evaluations and Challenges,” 2025.
 [Online].
 Available: http://arxiv.org/abs/2501.02189

 [2] A. Li, Z. Liu, X. Li, J. Zhang, P. Wang, and H. Wang, “Modeling Variants of Prompts for Vision-Language Models,” 2025.
 [Online].
 Available: http://arxiv.org/abs/2503.08229

 [3] K. Zhou, J. Yang, C. C. Loy, and Z. Liu, “Learning to Prompt for Vision- Language Models,” Int.
 J. Comput.
 Vis., vol. 130, no. 9, pp. 2337–2348,2022.
 [4] X. Zhai et al., “Sigmoid Loss for Language Image Pre-Training,” in Proc.
 IEEE/CVF International Conference on Computer Vision (ICCV), 2023, pp. 11975–11986.
 [5] J. Zhang, J. Huang, S. Jin, and S. Lu, “Vision-Language Models for Vision Tasks: A Survey,” IEEE Transactions on Pattern Analysis and Machine Intelligence, 2023, pp. 1–24.